-What Is The Right Of First Refusal (ROFR) In Real Estate And Should You Agree To It?
+What Is The Right Of First Refusal (ROFR) In Real Estate And How Does It Work?

-What is the right of first refusal (ROFR) in real estate jargon – and is it something that you should be willing to agree to?
-Glad you asked: Given that the right of first refusal refers to a legal clause that effectively gives a party the right to be the first in line when an owner decides to sell a property, it’s a question worth pondering.
+What is the right of first refusal (ROFR) – and is it something you should agree to?
+The right of first refusal is a legal clause that gives an interested party the right to be the first in line to make an offer when an owner decides to sell their property – and it’s an approach worth pondering.

-Here, we’ll take a closer look at what ROFR means in practical terms for property owners and prospective home buyers alike.
-Likewise, we’ll also look at an example or two of how the right of first refusal works in common real estate scenarios.
+We’ll take a closer look at ROFR, what it means for property owners and prospective home buyers and explore how the right of first refusal works in routine real estate scenarios.

 What Is The Right Of First Refusal In Real Estate?